Senthil Hariharan Arul

 Curriculum Vitae

-I am a Ph.D. candidate in Electrical and Computer Engineering at the University of Maryland, College Park, specializing in multi-agent navigation within complex environments under the guidance of Prof. Dinesh Manocha.
-My research integrates robotics, motion planning, and reinforcement learning to advance AI technology.
+I am currently the Motion Planning Lead at AlphaZ.
+I recently defended my Ph.D. in Electrical and Computer Engineering at the University of Maryland, College Park, where I was advised by Prof. Dinesh Manocha.
+My research integrates robotics, motion planning, and reinforcement learning to advance AI technology, with a focus on multi-robot coordination, navigation, and social navigation.
 Specifically, I specialize in cooperative navigation and motion planning under uncertainty, exploring innovative solutions for real-world applications.
 In addition, I completed two internships at Amazon Lab126, specifically with the Consumer Robotics group.
 Currently, I am interning with Honda Research Institute (HRI) for Spring 2025, where I am working on interactive motion planning and decision-making in the context of autonomous vehicles.

 I hold a bachelor’s degree in Instrumentation and Control Engineering from the National Institute of Technology, Tiruchirappalli.
 I interned for a summer at McMaster University, Canada, with Prof. Gray Bone, where I was involved in the development of an autonomous collaborative robotic arm.
 I am proficient in C++, Python, and TensorFlow, with a strong publication record in